Local Domestic and Family Violence Committee Grants Funding Guidelines

 A sponsoring body must be an incorporated legal entity.
 The role of a sponsoring body is to:

-- ensure the required evaluation and financial acquittal information is provided to Women NSW after the project is completed.
+- ensure the required reports and financial acquittal information is provided to Women NSW after the project is completed.

 Only one application for funding will be accepted per committee, however, sponsoring bodies may sponsor more than one committee.